 is satisfied.
 In the quasistatic limit, condition \eqref{eq:PT_condition} is satisfied if and only if the material impedances obey $Z^{\mat}_1 =- Z^{\mat *}_{2}$, which corresponds to a dimer with complex-conjugate susceptibilities.

-However, in the full-wave regime, $\PT$-symmetry of the circuit in Fig. \ref{fig:circuit_2port}(b) is generally broken because $R_M \neq 0$ almost-everywhere.
+However, in the full-wave regime, $\PT$-symmetry of the circuit in Fig. \ref{fig:circuit_2port}(b) is generally broken because $R_M \neq 0$ almost everywhere.
 Thus, in this regime, condition \eqref{eq:PT_condition} no longer guarantees the validity of Eq.~\eqref{eq:FconjSimm}.
-Neverthless, it is easy to show that, if the following relation holds,
+Nevertheless, it is easy to show that, if the following relation holds,

-then, the characteristic equation~\eqref{eq:Zin} can be recast as
+then the characteristic equation~\eqref{eq:Zin} can be recast as

 which, by construction, satisfies Eq.~\eqref{eq:FconjSimm} and therefore admits either purely real eigenfrequencies or complex-conjugate pairs.